aridoza/foundational-java/Concurrency/concurrency2.md

 ## ReadWriteLock

 There are many more components in the `java.util.concurrent` package, each implementing some valuable concurrency design pattern.
-We will look at one more, but it pays to study the documentation to see the full treasury.
+We will look at one more, but it pays to study the documentation to see the full treasury: https://docs.oracle.com/javase/8/docs/api/index.html?java/util/concurrent/package-summary.htm]

  The last concurrency component we will look at is the `ReadWriteLock`, which solves a common problem.